 Telephone – 0845 600 2227

 Telephone – 01224 647000 (For enquiries and Support)

 Website – http://www.mha.uk.net

-There is more information on a number of websites, which you may find helpful.
+There are also a number of websites / service providers that can be freely accessed and which you may find helpful.
 These include:

 If you would like further information, or to access support for a child or young person who has been bereaved, then telephone us on 01224 554152 (this is a part-time helpline, however our answering machine is available at all times and we will return your call when back in the office).
 Alternatively you can contact one of our Regional Bereavement Coordinators.